Blog Series

 Face Recognition

-Face recognition, which is also interchanged with face identification or face ID, analyzes human faces in images and video, scoring them based on how similar they are with known faces.
+Face recognition, which is also interchanged with face identification or face ID, analyzes human faces in images and video, scoring them based on how similar they are to known faces.

 Speaker Recognition

-Speaker recognition, also called speaker identification, can scour through a piece of audio and determine when speakers change and whose those speakers are.
+Speaker recognition, also called speaker identification, can scour through a piece of audio and determine when speakers change and who those speakers are.

 Logo Detection